Updated May 2023

 For the following that contain aloe, the concern is, what else is in there besides aloe?
 They are vague about it.
 Also, it’s not organic; not sure what pesticides or possible additional processing chemicals could be in there.
 These are all so much cheaper than the ones above though.

 -*Dyper.
 Oeko Tex certified.
 Bamboo (with aloe liner; they haven’t given details about it) touching skin.
 Sumitomo sap.
-Tcf pulp.
-No Chlorine No Latex No PVC No TBT No Antioxidants No Perfumes No Lotions No Phthalates No dyes.
+They previously were TCF but have changed so aren’t as good of a choice anymore.
 Sounds and looks the same as Andy pandy but might be the cheapest of this category for most sizes.
-You have to buy big boxes though. they make training pants (pull ups) too.
+You have to buy big boxes though.
+They make training pants (pull ups) too.
 No chlorine, latex, alcohol, perfumes, PVC, lotions, TBT or Phthalates.
-They have no prints, so there’s no ink to worry about. packed in clear bags made with oxo-degradable materials.
+They have no prints, so there’s no ink to worry about.
+Packed in clear bags made with oxo-degradable materials.
 “With proper care, diapers can be composted at home, using commercial facilities or mailed away for centralized composting.
 With each delivery, we purchase carbon offsets on behalf of our subscribers to help reforestation efforts.”
 They also just added an optional composting service; you mail the diapers back to them for it.
-Because of this, they are my top recommendation if being eco-friendly is your priority And you mail the diapers back.
+Because of this, they are my top recommendation if being eco-friendly is your priority, if you mail the diapers back.
 They are somewhat wide and do have a wetness indicator strip.
 They often run great sales such as half off.

 -Boo.
 Outer and inner layers are Bamboo with aloe liner on the inner one.
 ECF wood pulp core with sumitomo sap.
 See comments about compostability.
 These run big.